jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 Showcases
 the Future of
 Threat Hunting
-Change is the only constant in the world of threat hunting and the only way to stay ahead of the adversary is to adapt.
+Change is the only constant in the world of threat hunting — and the only way to stay ahead of the adversary is to adapt.
 OverWatch continually develops its technology and capability to adapt to shifts in adversary activity.
-All signs point to the fact that adversaries are following the increasing trend in cloud adoption and are quickly building their capability to navigate and exploit cloud workloads but OverWatchs hunters are right there with them.
+All signs point to the fact that adversaries are following the increasing trend in cloud adoption and are quickly building their capability to navigate and exploit cloud workloads — but OverWatch’s hunters are right there with them.
 OverWatch is actively building out its cloud hunting capabilities.
-The work that OverWatchs expert threat hunters do to protect victim environments around the clock would not be possible without the innovative technology that enables hunters to quickly zero\-in on suspicious telemetry.
+The work that OverWatch’s expert threat hunters do to protect victim environments around the clock would not be possible without the innovative technology that enables hunters to quickly zero\-in on suspicious telemetry.
 In the past year, OverWatch has